-Employer Provided Benefits Social Security Local Retirement System Hospitalization Insurance Workers' Comp.
-Insurance Dental Insurance Life Insurance Volunteer contribution accounts (ex.
-401K) If the provided benefits do not match the PSUs policy for benefits system-wide If a salary object code is not attached under the same site code Contracted Services Professional Development Providers Consultants to upgrade curriculum, instruction, and student supports (instruction/behavior) Third-party providers of Title I supports and initiatives (including software licenses) Dual or concurrent enrollment programs Substitutes for teachers attending Title I, Part A funded professional development opportunities Presenters and interpreters for parent and family engagement events Grants administration activities (including translation services) Contracted instructors that meet state certification requirements (including for equitable services in participating private schools) Substitutes for teachers not attending Title I, Part A funding professional development Extended contracts beyond the life of the grant
+Contracted Services Professional Development Providers Consultants to upgrade curriculum, instruction, and student supports (instruction/behavior) Third-party providers of Title I supports and initiatives (including software licenses) Dual or concurrent enrollment programs Substitutes for teachers attending Title I, Part A funded professional development opportunities Presenters and interpreters for parent and family engagement events Grants administration activities (including translation services) Contracted instructors that meet state certification requirements (including for equitable services in participating private Substitutes for teachers not attending Title I, Part A funding professional development Extended contracts beyond the life of the grant Supplies and Materials schools) Supplies and materials needed to carry out Title I activities according to needs assessment Academic assessments to gauge impact of Title I initiatives Computers and software for use by Title I students Materials and refreshments (just materials here move refreshments to food) for Title I parent engagement activities/meetings Supplies for students experiencing homelessness Office supplies for administration of the grant Printing/coping for Title I related activities Supplies and materials for non- Title I schools and students Alcohol, gifts, awards, fundraising cost, gift cards, meals, and souvenirs Supplies and materials not used 100% within a Title I program

-Supplies and Materials Supplies and materials needed to carry out Title I activities according to needs assessment Academic assessments to gauge impact of Title I initiatives Computers and software for use by Title I students Materials for Title I parent engagement activities/meetings Supplies for students experiencing homelessness or in foster care Office supplies for administration of the grant Printing/coping for Title I related activities Supplies and materials for non-Title I schools and students Alcohol, gifts, awards, fundraising cost, gift cards, meals, and souvenirs Supplies and materials not used 100% within a Title I program Professional Development/Travel Professional development registration and travel costs for admin and staff engaged in Title I activities Course reimbursement to advance Title I initiatives Travel associated with provision of Title I services Transportation to allow for student access to Title I related initiatives if not available otherwise Transportation costs to maintain educational stability for students in foster care Food and beverage reimbursement Credit courses not specific to Title I Food and Beverages Expenditures on food must be reasonable in cost, necessary to accomplish program objectives, and an integral part of the instructional program Nutritional snacks for students in extended day programs Nutritional snacks for children in childcare while parents are participating in grant activities Parent and family engagement activities in which refreshments are necessary to encourage participation and meet program objectives Full meals for parents or students Regarding trainings, refreshments or food are not allowed Refreshments or meals at an awards banquet or event Gratuities and Tips Incentives

-Software Purchases Software that is currently being used at a school and is approved from Title I funds is only allowable if it has always been paid from Title I funds.
+Professional Professional development Food and beverage Development/Travel Processional development registration and travel costs for admin and staff engaged in Title I activities Course reimbursement to advance Title I initiatives Travel associated with provision of Title I services Transportation to allow for student access to Title I related initiatives if not available otherwise Transportation costs to maintain educational stability for students in foster care reimbursement Credit courses not specific to Title I Food and Beverages Expenditures on food must be reasonable in cost, necessary to accomplish program objectives, and an integral part of the instructional program Nutritional snacks for students in extended day programs Nutritional snacks for children in childcare while parents are participating in grant activities Parent and family engagement activities in which refreshments are necessary to encourage participation and meet program objectives Full meals for parents or students Regarding trainings, refreshments or food are not allowed Refreshments or meals at an awards banquet or event Gratuities and Tips Incentives Software Purchases Software that is currently being used at a school and is approved from Title I funds is only allowable if it has always been paid from Title I funds.
 Software must be renewed in the same school year that it is intended for use.
-As with other budget codes, purchases/renewals that exceed \$10,000 must have a sole source letter.
+As with other budget codes, purchases/renewals that exceed \$3,000 must have a sole source letter.
 Paying for software for the upcoming school year from current Title I funds is not allowed.
-Supplanting - switching the funding stream Equipment Equipment is an allowable cost, however the PSU must determine that (1) the equipment is reasonable and necessary to operate Title I programs effectively; (2) existing equipment has not been sufficient to support the need and (3) the costs are reasonable Supplanting - switching the funding stream Labor costs to install or set up equipment Entertainment/Social Events No allowable costs Costs associated with any type of entertainment, banquets, recreation, or social events are not allowable Incentives Minimal-cost incentives or instructionally related items to be used in the classroom are acceptable incentives for participation in program activities or recognition.
+Supplanting - switching the funding stream

+Equipment Equipment is an allowable cost, however the PSU must determine that (1) the equipment is reasonable and necessary to operate Title I programs effectively; (2) existing equipment has not been sufficient to support the need and (3) the costs are reasonable Supplanting - switching the funding stream Entertainment/Social Events No allowable costs Costs associated with any type of entertainment, banquets, recreation, or social events are not allowable Incentives Minimal-cost incentives or instructionally related items to be used in the classroom are acceptable incentives for participation in program activities or recognition.
 These items should be tied to instructional strategies and activities.
-Gifts or items that appear to be gifts Souvenirs and memorabilia or promotional items Door prizes, gift cards, cash Food Clothing
+Gifts or items that appear to be gifts Souvenirs and memorabilia or promotional items Door prizes, gift cards, cash Food